Minecraft-Malware-Prevention-Alliance/working-groups/docs/public-identity-infra/proposals/capabilities-api/README.md

    - **Singular Classloader** - creating a single custom classloader, that'll use the stack trace to see what mod has invoked what.
 Will require additional security measures, such as using Java 9's modules.
 3. **ASM Scan** - inspecting the jar with ASM before even loading it.
 This is the slowest method of all, although debatable-y the safest.

-### But won't someone Mixin into another mod, stealing their permissions?
+### But won't someone Mixin into another mod, "stealing" their capabilities?

-We propose creating *two* Mixin permissions:
+We're proposing two solutions:
+1. Creating *two* Mixin capabilities (note that mixing somewhere still requires the capability to use the target class):
    1. `mixin` - allows to Mixin Minecraft classes.
    2. `mixin-elevated` - allows to Mixin other mods.
+2. Creating a _dynamic_ mixin capability, `mixin-$package` - listing all mixin targets to the CA.

 This will improve the security of Mixins—although we check for forbidden code in the mixin package, too.

+### But won't that delay mod reviews by a lot?

+Yes, unfortunately.

 ### Examples of dangerous packages
 *[Source](https://docs.google.com/document/d/1EpynBXdKLD69F0F0nk-Sph3FXd18IMs8PhXENB7dl6g/edit#heading=h.b4y2p3mjmgab); Credit to the [MoCKoGE](https://GitHub.com/LaylaMeower/MoCKoGE) community, especially [NerjalNosk](https://github.com/NerjalNosk)*
 * `java.io` - Direct access to the file system is dangerous.
 * `java.nio` - same as above.
 * `sun.nio` - Another file I/O alternative
 * `java.lang.ClassLoader` - Allows restriction bypass
 * `jdk.internal` - Provides access to the JVM internal aspects (e.g., a variation of ASM)
 * `sun.misc.Unsafe` - Allows bypassing the restrictions set here.
+* `java.lang.ProcessBuilder` - allows running arbitrary code
 * `java.reflect` - allows to modify code.
 * `java.lang.reflect` - core part of the above package.
 * `java.lang.Package` - ensues reflection exposition.